quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces_processed/ostep_part39_29._Locked_Data.md

 :p Describe what an approximate counter might look like if represented graphically.
 ??x
 An approximate counter would likely show a curve or plot where the y-axis represents accuracy and x-axis performance.
-When \( S \) is low, the curve will be closer to perfect accuracy at lower performance levels.
-As \( S \) increases, the curve moves towards better performance but with more variance in accuracy.
+When $S $ is low, the curve will be closer to perfect accuracy at lower performance levels.
+As$S$ increases, the curve moves towards better performance but with more variance in accuracy.
 ??x
 The answer with detailed explanations.
 There's no specific figure here, so we imagine a hypothetical plot where:
-- When \( S = 1 \), the line is closer to ideal performance and accuracy.
+- When $S = 1$, the line is closer to ideal performance and accuracy.
-- As \( S \) increases (e.g., \( S = 4 \)), the line moves towards better performance but shows more fluctuation in accuracy.
+- As $S $ increases (e.g.,$ S = 4$), the line moves towards better performance but shows more fluctuation in accuracy.

 ---
 #### Concurrent Linked List Insertion with Locks